|

 miss into a hit. •

-at 1st level and again at 10th level.
+features at 1st level and again at 10th level.
 Natural Explorer Beginning

 at 2nd level, you are particularly adept at traveling and surviving in